 Instead of being another tragic event in a long list of injustices against the Black community, George Floyd’s death has sparked a tsunami of anger, protest, reflection, and resolve for meaningful change across the world.
 This spark has made it clear that change must come from each of us: as individuals, as global citizens, as companies, and as Dataiku.
 The events of the past few weeks have galvanized our resolve to not only deeply question the way we operate but to make long-term changes that go beyond talk.

-We’ve always believed at Dataiku that there is more to work than business.
 We’ve tried to build a community of people beyond their job title with some intrinsic qualities, such as benevolence and respect.
 We’ve worked to build communities — both internally and externally — that don’t tolerate any form of racism, and where everyone can feel safe.
 But we must go further.

 I’ve waited to make a statement on behalf of Dataiku not because I don’t believe Black Lives Matter.
 On the contrary; I believe that Black Lives Matter is the only way to feel.
 I also believe that white privilege is a reality of our society, and that unconscious bias is a reality of our brain.

 At Dataiku, collectively, we didn't want to pile on another statement or talk about change without walking the walk.
 We took the time as a team and individuals to listen to each other, open up dialogue, and foster some ideas and plans we could commit to as a collective.
 Here is a preview of the first of these commitments.

 Part of any sustained, long-term solution to change is looking internally at our own processes:

 - Moving forward, Dataiku will audit and rethink the way we hire with a strong focus on increasing the diversity of our organization.
 Our goal is to become representative of society as it is, in the various countries we operate in.